cherryblossom1/chess_ml_training/readme.md

 Version 2.0, January 2004
 http://www.apache.org/licenses/

-Copyright 2023 Parth Mehta and ChatGPT
+Copyright July 2023 Parth Mehta and ChatGPT

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.